data-solution-automation-engine/DIRECT/Documentation/Documentation.md

    AND BATCH_ID = <the Batch ID>
    ```

 1. Evaluate the current Batch Instance (Batch Evaluation event).
 Similar to the Module Evaluation this event performs sanity checks and housekeeping for the framework on Batch level.
-If the evaluation finishes successfully and no issues have been encountered the Processing Indicator will be set to `P` (proceed) and the Modules can be started (instantiated).
-The Batch Evaluation verifies a number of scenarios and sets the Processing Indicator accordingly
+If the evaluation finishes successfully and no issues have been encountered the Internal Processing Status Code will be set to `Proceed` (proceed) and the Modules can be started (instantiated).
+The Batch Evaluation verifies a number of scenarios and sets the Internal Processing Status Code accordingly

 ### Batch evaluation